imrigp/SuperPrice/README.md

 I set up a production server:
 http://api.imri.ga
 I'm working on a website which utilizes the API to demonstrate the possibilities, but for now you could explore and test the API in the OpenApi page [here](http://api.imri.ga/ui).
+<br><br>
 ![image](https://user-images.githubusercontent.com/57985724/97604988-c7493b00-1a16-11eb-8474-ecc54d21c6b9.png)

 ## Background